sparkofreason/sparkofreason.github.io/_posts/2020-08-23-Is-Software-Math-or-Science.md

 * Divided by the belief that we would have seen the test results regardless of whether our program crashes.

-Don't overthink the quantitative aspects, like how you will assign number to these various beliefs.
+Don't overthink the quantitative aspects, like how you will assign numbers to these various beliefs.
 It's hard in general, and hasn't really received a lot of attention for these types of software problems.
 Instead focus on the qualitative method that follows for updating beliefs about program correctness, based on whatever *I* and *D* we